 I’ve met some amazing folks:

-There’s Sean from Massachuseets.
+- There’s Sean from Massachusetts.
 He and his wife are up for a weekend as he works to be a certified hunting guide and convince her that they should get a third hunting dog.

 Everyone up here seems very relaxed and friendly.
 It’s hard to explain how beautiful it is up here.
 Here are some (unfiltered) photos.